What is skin cancer?

 Prior to the removal, your provider will clean the area and inject a local anesthetic to numb the area of concern.
 Once the area is fully numbed, the provider will either excise the entire area using a scalpel (excision), remove a thin layer of tissue using a thin blade (shave biopsy), or remove a deeper layer of tissue using a disposable punch biopsy.
 The excision and punch biopsy will require stitches to close the open wound, requiring you to return to the office in 10-14 days to remove the stitches.
 A shave biopsy will not require stitches, however, you will still need to follow up in 2-3 weeks to monitor the healing process and review the results.

 Once the results from your biopsy are received and reviewed, your provider will determine the best fit treatment for your basal cell carcinoma.
 Some of these treatment options include:

-- Curettage and Desiccation — This treatment is widely preferred amongst dermatologists.
+- Electrodesiccation — This treatment is widely preferred amongst dermatologists.
 It involves using a small metal instrument (called a curette) to scrape out the tumor and then applying an electric current into the tissue to kill off any remaining cancer cells.

 - Prescription Medicated Creams — These creams can be applied at home.
 They stimulate the body’s natural immune system over the course of weeks.